 Teaching assistants: support in action

 Teaching assistants, and similar learning support staff, are a substantial part of a workforce that spans the public sector.
 They are sometimes referred to as ‘paraprofessionals’ – workers who supplement and support the work of qualified professionals.
 We would argue, however, that teaching assistants have a distinct professionalism themselves which often overlaps with and which is comparable to that of teachers.
 Since first being introduced into in the 1960s as ‘aides’, ‘helpers’ and ‘auxiliaries’, teaching assistants have become essential to children’s learning in primary schools across the UK and further afield.
 Whatever your learning support role in schools may be, you are part of this historic development.

-For convenience, we have adopted the generic term ‘teaching assistant’ throughout this unit.
+For convenience, we have adopted the generic term ‘teaching assistant’ throughout this free course, Teaching assistants: Support in action.
 We use these words in preference to ‘TAs’, which, we feel, is reducing of status.
 ‘Teaching assistant’ is currently the preferred term of government but there are many others in use across the UK.
 We therefore use ‘teaching assistant’ to refer to the various kinds of volunteer and paid adult (other than qualified teachers) who provide learning support to primary aged children in the UK.

 Teaching assistants are a very significant and essential resource in primary classrooms, so much so that it is hard to imagine how schools could manage without them.

 The Open University is conducting a survey investigating how people use the free educational content on our OpenLearn website.
 The aim is to provide a better free learning experience for everyone.
 So if you have 10 minutes to spare, we’d be delighted if you could take part and

 Please note this will take you out of OpenLearn, we suggest you open this in a new tab by right clicking on the link and choosing ‘Open Link in new Tab’.